propelorm/Propel/cookbook/symfony2/working-with-symfony2.markdown

 }
 {% endhighlight %}

-Otherwise you can use Git, SVN, Git submodules, or the Symfony vendor management (deps file):
+Alternatively, you can use Git, SVN, Git submodules, or the Symfony vendor management (deps file):

 Clone this bundle in the `vendor/bundles/Propel` directory: